Zach Brown: Buffalo Bills

 was named the interim head coach for the Bills' final game.
-Brown started in all 16 games for he first time of his career and recorded a career-high 149 combined tackles (97 solo), four pass deflections, four sacks, two forced fumbles, and one interception.
+Brown started in all 16 games for the first time of his career and recorded a career-high 149 combined tackles (97 solo), four pass deflections, four sacks, two forced fumbles, and one interception.
 Brown finished the season with the second most tackles among all players, behind Bobby Wagner who had 167 combined tackles.
 On January 23, 2017, it was announced by the NFL that Brown was selected to play in the 2017 Pro Bowl as a late replacement for New England Patriots' linebacker Dont'a Hightower.